derekfountain/pico-shift-register-74xx165/README.md

 immediately "latch" the state of all 8 data lines.
 You then retrieve the 8 data bits by reading them serially, one at a time using a timing clock pulse, from the shift register's single output pin.

+The advantage is that you save several GPIOs.
+The disadvantage is that it takes an appreciable amount of time to read the bits out one by one.

 ## Aim of my project